 Strangely, Jacob did not bury Rachel in the Cave of Machpelah, where Abraham, Sarah, Isaac, and Rebekah were buried.
 Scripture tells us "Rachel died and was buried on the way to Ephrath (that is, Bethlehem)."
 Hebron, where the cave is, is not far away from Bethlehem.
-Jacob could have easily brought Rachel there for burial.
-Moreover, Jacob buried Rachel on the road instead of bringing her into the city for a proper burial.
-Why would Jacob bury the woman he loved most in such a dishonorable way?
+Why would Jacob bury the woman he loved most in such a way?

 Jewish tradition teaches that Rachel wanted to be buried on the side of the road.

-The prophet Jeremiah helps us understand why.
-In Jeremiah 31:15, the prophet was offering hope to the exiled children of Israel, and he wrote, "This is what the LORD says: 'A voice is heard in Ramah, mourning and great weeping, Rachel weeping for her children and refusing to be comforted, because they are no more."
-It was almost as if Rachel were watching the nation of Israel being led in chains right past her gravesite, and ever the mother, she wanted to be with her children at their most difficult time.
+The Bible helps us understand why.
+In Jeremiah 31:15, the prophet offered hope to the exiled children of Israel, writing, "This is what the LORD says: 'A voice is heard in Ramah, mourning and great weeping, Rachel weeping for her children and refusing to be comforted, because they are no more."
+Rachel watched Israel being led in chains past her grave, and ever the mother, she wanted to be with her children at their most difficult time.

-In Christian Bible, this very same verse is repeated in Matthew 2:18 in reference to the slaughter of baby boys King Herod had ordered, describing the overwhelming sadness of the mothers of Bethlehem as their sons were killed.
-Who better than Rachel, the symbolic mother of the exiled children of Israel, to understand the depth of sorrow and weeping of these mothers?
+In the Christian Bible, this same verse is repeated in Matthew 2:18, describing the sadness of the mothers of Bethlehem as their sons were killed.
+Who better than Rachel, the mother of the exiled children of Israel, to understand the depth of sorrow and weeping of these mothers?

-As we have already read, Rachel's tearful pleas were successful.
-God answered, "Restrain your voice from weeping and your eyes from tears, for your work will be rewarded...They will return from the land of the enemy" (Jeremiah 31:16), promising that the children of Israel, Rachel's children, would one day be restored and reunited in their homeland.
+Rachel's tearful pleas were successful.
+God answered, "Restrain your voice from weeping and your eyes from tears, for your work will be rewarded...
+They will return from the land of the enemy" (Jeremiah 31:16), promising that the children of Israel, Rachel's children, would one day be restored and reunited in their homeland.

-Rachel teaches us that there are times that we need to give up on things that we might want, large or small, for the sake of others.
-Jesus, who would have been taught about Rachel's sacrifice as a student of the Torah, echoed this principle to his disciples in John 15:13: "Greater love has no one than this: to lay down one's life for one's friends."
+Rachel teaches us there are times we need to give up on things we might want for the sake of others.
+Jesus, who would have been taught about Rachel's sacrifice, echoed this principle in John 15:13: "Greater love has no one than this: to lay down one's life for one's friends."

-When we love God and His children with a deep and great love, we have the strength to make any sacrifices we are called upon to offer.
+When we love God and His children, we have the strength to make any sacrifices we are called upon to offer.